Insights

 Diversification of income through more products and platforms

-We expect influencer marketing to move from an Instagram monopoly to a more diverse platform use and monetisation options.
+We expect influencer marketing to move from an Instagram monopoly to a more diverse platform use and monetization options.

-The majority of the influencers surveyed by CreatorIQ already define themselves as content creators or use the words “creator” and “influencer” interchangeably, while only 6% still prefer to be called just influencers.
+In 2023, the majority of the influencers surveyed by CreatorIQ defined themselves as content creators or used the words “creator” and “influencer” interchangeably, while only 6% preferred to be called just influencers.

 Unified and more holistic measurement approaches

-A continued focus on measurement will catalyse the development of more sophisticated reporting methods.
+A continued focus on the measurement will catalyze the development of more sophisticated reporting methods.

 There will be actionable ways to measure activity at each stage of the funnel, with a focus on value over vanity.
 We see it as: